brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-04-hdr-imaging-top-10-tutorials.md

----
-layout: post
-title: HDR Imaging - Top 10 Tutorials
+# HDR Imaging - Top 10 Tutorials
----

 The entire procedure of clicking a plethora of pictures with different exposure of the same image and merging it together through softwares to create a High Dynamic Range Image is known as <a href="http://en.wikipedia.org/wiki/High_dynamic_range_imaging">HDR (High Dynamic Range) Imaging</a>.
 Taking shots of different exposure and merging them together, thus gives details of shadow and highlights of the image, making HDR look beautiful and surreal.